DETAILED ACTION

 Sasaki teaches an electrophotographic photoreceptor including a conductive substrate and a photosensitive layer disposed on the conductive substrate (Abstract).
 A process cartridge comprising the electrophotographic photoreceptor (as recited in instant claim 13, claim 14, claim 15, claim 16, claim 17, claim 18, and claim 19) and an image forming apparatus including the components recited in instant claim 20 are also described ([0299]-[0319]).
 The photosensitive layer of the photoreceptor is taught to be a laminated-layer-type photosensitive layer (as recited in instant claim 1) or a single-layer-type photosensitive layer (charge generation/charge transport layer) (as recited in instant claim 7) ([0181]-[0186], [0295]-[0298]).

 In the examples, the coating liquid for forming the charge transport layer was taught to include 5 ppm of a silicone oil commercially known as “KP340” (Shin-Etsu Chemical Co., Ltd.) ([0341]).
 According to the Applicant’s disclosure, “KP340” is a polyalkylsiloxane having a weight-average molecular weight of 8,000 (see [0151] of the instant specification).
-Therefore, the charge transport layer of Sasaki’s photoreceptor contained a polyalkylsiloxane in an amount of 5 ppm, and did not contain a cyclic siloxane having a molecular weight of 450 or less (which reads on the corresponding limitations recited in instant claim 1, claim 2, claim 3, claim 7, claim 8, and claim 9).
+Sasaki appears to be silent to teach or suggest that the coating liquid includes a cyclic siloxane.
+Therefore, the charge transport layer of Sasaki’s photoreceptor contained a polyalkylsiloxane in an amount of 5 ppm, and would not contain a cyclic siloxane having a molecular weight of 450 or less (which reads on the corresponding limitations recited in instant claim 1, claim 2, claim 3, claim 7, claim 8, and claim 9).

 The charge generation layer is taught to contain a charge-generating material and a binder resin ([0247]).
 The charge-generating material is taught to include metal phthalocyanine pigments, like titanyl phthalocyanine ([0249]) (which reads on the corresponding limitation recited in instant claim 4 and claim 10).
 In the examples, the coating liquid for forming the charge generation layer was taught to include chlorogallium phthalocyanine having diffraction peaks at least at Bragg angles (2θ±0.2º) of 7.4º, 16.6º, 25.5º, and 28.3º with respect to CuKα characteristic X-rays ([0338]) (which reads on the corresponding limitations recited in instant claim 5, claim 6, claim 11, and claim 12).